 What Does the Financial Check Up Actually Involve?

-After reviewing appropriate financial products with the taxpayer, including Second Chance Checking Accounts, MyRAs, and Savings Bonds, the guide writes out a simple and short one-year financial plan suitable for the taxpayer to follow in the coming year.
+After reviewing appropriate financial products with the taxpayer, which might include Second Chance Checking Accounts and Savings Bonds, the guide writes out a simple and short one-year financial plan suitable for the taxpayer to follow in the coming year.
 This plan is given to the taxpayer to take home as a reference.

 How Can I Sign Up for the Financial Check Up?